Jamie Carragher says Jurgen Klopp is experiencing his worst spell at Liverpool, but won't walk

-Jamie Carragher says Liverpool's "shambolic" performances have taken Jurgen Klopp to his lowest point as manager - but that he won't walk away as he did at Dortmund.
+Jamie Carragher says Liverpool's "shambolic" performances have taken Jurgen Klopp to his lowest point as manager - but that he will not walk away as he did at Dortmund.

 Comparisons have been drawn between Klopp's final year in the Bundesliga in 2014/15 and Liverpool's ongoing issues this season, with his side experiencing a sharp and unexplained drop-off in form on both occasions.

-The Reds are currently 10th in the Premier League table and under severe pressure ahead of the Merseyside Derby on Monday Night Football, having failed to win any of their league games in 2023.
+Liverpool are currently 10th in the Premier League table and under severe pressure ahead of the Merseyside derby on Monday Night Football, having failed to win any of their league games in 2023.

 Should they fail to win that game it will match Klopp's longest winless league run with the club since January 2017.
 Either way, Carragher told the Essential Football podcast Liverpool's season to date - including seven league defeats from 20 games - marked the worst point of his seven-year spell to date at Anfield.